webarch-coop/ansible-role-ansible/README.md

 ### ans_cols

-A list of Ansible collections, URLS and versions.
+A optional list of Ansible collections, URLS and versions.

 Each item in the list requires a `name`, for the name of the collection, a `url`, for the GitHub repo URL of the collection and a `version`, the version can be a version number or `latest`, for example: